Taiwan boasts an incredible but very underrated cuisine. Here’s my Taiwan food guide to everything you can’t miss from street food to dining.

-The bustling night markets are filled with subtle and unfamiliar flavors.
+The bustling night markets are filled with incredible flavors.
 Exotic fruit is sold in snack-sized baggies.
-And ginger scents everything from sugarcane juice to hand cream.
+And ginger scents everything from sugarcane juice to hand lotion.

-Taiwanese cuisine is full of surprising textures.
-From the chewy tapioca balls in milky tea to the hamburger buns made of white rice.
+And the food in Taiwan is full of surprising textures – from the chewy tapioca balls in bubble tea to rice hamburger buns.

 Here’s my ultimate Taiwan food guide:

 1. The street food at a night market

 Night markets are one of Taipei’s top attractions.
 There are more than a hundred loud and bustling markets throughout the country.
 And they’ve played a vital role in nightlife for more than a thousands years.

 The Tonghua (Linjiang) Night Market is about a 20-minute walk from Taipei 101.
 It’s brilliant for sampling street food, browsing racks of trendy clothes, and exploring shops full of Hello Kitty toys.

 The delicious sugar cane juice, served hot with a dash of ginger, is perfect on a chilly evening.
 And the fish patties on a stick are well-seasoned and juicy.